kiketana/Searchblox/README.md

-This is a version of Searchblox that's safe
+This is a version of Searchblox that's safe.
 You can check it if you don't trust it, its open source.